epic1979/styleguide/objcpqaguide.md

 # Epic Objective-C Style Guide (for PQA)

-> Objective-C is a dynamic, object-oriented extension of C. It's designed to be
-> easy to use and read, while enabling sophisticated object-oriented design.
->
 > The purpose of this document is to describe the Objective-C coding
 > guidelines and practices that we see most commonly not followed.
 This
 > is not a fault of the developer, before this guide we have never been